pyccel.parser.base module#

 The AST object describing the current node.
 This object is never set to None when entering a node.
 Therefore if a node has no AST object (e.g. a Variable) the current_ast_node will contain the AST of the enclosing object.
 It is set in the _visit method of SemanticParser.
 This object is useful for reporting errors on objects whose context is unknown (e.g. Variables).

-- property current_function_name#
+- property current_function_nameView on GitHub#

 The name of the function currently being visited.